Project Veritas: CNN Staffer Says Jeff Zucker Has 'Personal Vendetta' Against Trump

 “Between me and I, we created this monster and now we’re eating a full plate of him every day,” says CNN floor director Hiram Gonzalez.
 “Media created the Trump monster.”

-Speaking to Project Veritas, Poarch said he felt compelled to blow the whistle on CNN after becoming disillusioned with the network’s bias.
-“I decided to secretly record the 9 a.m. rundown call meetings and it’s basically run by Jeff Zucker,” said Poarch.
+Speaking to Project Veritas, Poarch says he felt compelled to blow the whistle on CNN after becoming disillusioned with the network’s bias.
+“I decided to secretly record the 9 a.m. rundown call meetings and it’s basically run by Jeff Zucker,” says Poarch.
 “When I came to work at CNN, it was my dream job and that dream actually turned into a nightmare.”

-“[Zucker] was calling Fox News ‘fake news’ and a ‘propaganda machine,’ and with what I saw, that’s pretty much was CNN was,” he added.
+“[Zucker] was calling Fox News ‘fake news’ and a ‘propaganda machine,’ and with what I saw, that’s pretty much was CNN was,” he adds.

-The video then cuts to leaked audio of CNN’s morning editor’s call featuring Zucker lambasting Fox News’ coverage over the years.
+The video then cuts to leaked audio of CNN’s morning editors call featuring Zucker lambasting Fox News’ coverage over the years.

 “The fake conspiracy nonsense that Fox has spread for years is now deeply embedded in American society,” he says.
 “Frankly, that is beyond destruction for America and I do not think we should be scared to say so.”